-Varicose veins is a common venous disease that affects more than 20% of the US population.
+Varicose veins are a common venous disease that affects more than 20% of the US population.
 The condition usually occurs in the legs when the valves that control blood flow stop working and force the blood to flow backward.

 Despite the disease being so common, a lot of people are still unaware of how serious the condition can get.
 Here’s everything you need to know about varicose veins: